 You can find the possible invocation events below.

 NONE SHAKE FLOATING_BUTTON SCREENSHOT_GESTURE TWO_FINGER_SWIPE_LEFT

-If you are using the shaking gesture as your invocation event you can set how sensitive your device is to the shaking.
-The default value is 350.
-The higher the value the less sensitive the device will be to shaking.
+If you are using the shaking gesture as your invocation event, you can set how sensitive the device should be to the shaking.
+The default value is 650.
+The higher the value, the less sensitive the device will be to shaking.